syncfusion-content/uwp-docs/uwp/Kanban-Board/Getting-started.md

 By default, we need to define the columns manually by adding the KanbanColumn object to the [`Columns`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.SfKanban.html#Syncfusion_UI_Xaml_Kanban_SfKanban_Columns) collection property in SfKanban.

-The `ItemsSource` which was bound to the Kanban will be added to the respective columns using the `ColumnMappingPath` property in SfKanban and the `Categories` property in KanbanColumn.
+The `ItemsSource` which was bound to the Kanban Board will be added to the respective columns using the `ColumnMappingPath` property in Kanban Board and the `Categories` property in KanbanColumn.

 We need to set the required property name to ColumnMappingPath which will be essential to add the data to the respective columns.